xThunderbolt/splus/README.md

 Follow the steps provided by Google: https://developers.google.com/calendar/auth#OAuth2Authorizing You will receive a `client_secret.json` file which contains your Google API credentials.
 Save this file as `etc/google/client_secret.json`.

 Adjust `config.ts` so that it uses the `sinks/GoogleCalendarSink`.
 Then run `npm start` in a terminal, visit the printed link and paste the code that will be provided there into the terminal window.
+This will also store an access token in `etc/google/credentials.json` which consecutive runs will use instead of asking to visit any links or pasting a code.

 ### ICS